 When it came to Paprika, our design team was initially inspired by the vibrant, rich red present in Swedish barns, cranberry bogs, and floral fields.
 After researching a few options, they realized that the Schoolhouse Tote bag was a near-perfect match.
 Working in photoshop, Sarah came up with a few options, lightening and darkening the shade to see how it changed based on the adjustments.
 From there, she had a few red paints made and began testing it on small dome shades in our lighting lab.
 “It was interesting playing with color in this way because the color began to read differently once it hit the curves of the shade.”
 Says Sarah, “It took multiple iterations until we were able to land on a color that was just right – the final color is rich while still muted.”

-The Paprika color option was inspired by the Schoolhouse Tote
+The Paprika color option was inspired by a Schoolhouse Tote

 The last piece was to make sure all aspects - the steel shade, minimal rod, glass diffuser, and internal parts - would work well together as a whole.
 The product team was in the final stages of prototyping when they realized there was a problem – the internal hardware could be seen if you were looking at the fixture from a side angle.
 They decided to press pause so that they could find a solution.
 After a couple weeks of problem solving, the product team was able to develop a custom fitter that would hide all of the internal hardware.
 “We decided to redesign because put simply, the details matter,” continues Sarah.